Kuuasema/kuu-utils/README.md

 ABOUT
 ------------
 This package has no dependencies and contains useful utilities as well as simple generic features.
+This package and its related source code files are licensed under the terms of the [MIT license](LICENSE.md).

 SETUP
 ------------